Equipment & Gadgets

 After a couple of quick tests I decided the built-in GPS function was never going to be viable as many 'fixes' were up to 1 Km from the actual location & it seriously drained the battery.

-I also succumbed a couple of years later and chose the Nikon Coolpix P600 camera - a later model than Alison's with a slightly longer zoom lens.
+I also succumbed a couple of years later and chose the Nikon Coolpix P600 camera - a later model than Alison's with a slightly wider angle zoom lens.
 My primary reason was more to do with astronomical photography than safaris, although it reduced our hand-baggage weight significantly.

 After a couple of holidays when we forgot to take photos of the landscapes we were passing through (train and car journeys in Australia) I decided to use an old Samsung Galaxy Young 2 phone Alison was no longer using with a suction bracket, foam cone (to stop reflections) and the 'Photo Lapse to Cloud' App to automatically capture images every 30 secs or so for us as we travelled.
 I finally settled on this App because it allows: the maximum camera resolution to be used; time lapse interval to be set; start and stop periods to be selected.
 I also use this to record our tracks using 'GPSLogger'.
 When used for extended times I plug a powerbank in to extend the battery life.